olaide-hok/Reviews/README.md

 # Reviews

 ### Overview
-A Reviews App where users can navigate foreard, backwward or click a button to dsplay a random review.
+A Reviews App where users can navigate foreward, backwward or click a button to dsplay a random review.

 ### How to start